Kelimutu Crater Lakes: where the souls dive into a volcano

 Moni Travel Guide and things to do

-Moni is almost a fake town, basically a bunch of guesthouses that seem to have agreed to charge all the same price (10€), not very smart since some are way better than others.
+Moni is almost a fake town, basically, a bunch of guesthouses that seem to have agreed to charge all the same price (10€), not very smart since some are way better than others.

-Some offer breakfast, some don’t, ask about this, and be sure to take a look at the room, some are really not worth the money.
+Some offer breakfast, some don’t ask about this, and be sure to take a look at the room, some are really not worth the money.

 We stayed at Arwanti guesthouse after peaking almost all of them.
 It looked to us the cleaner and nicer one, the shower gave us some problems but the owner helped us fix it.
 Their restaurant was the best we tried in Flores, although the overall level of the Island is pretty low.

-Just out of Moni, direction Labuan Bajo near the Bob Marley bar, there’s a nice waterfall where it is possible to bathe (not in rainy season).
+Just out of Moni, direction Labuan Bajo near the Bob Marley bar, there’s a nice waterfall where it is possible to bathe (not in the rainy season).

 How we got to Moni, the road from Koka Beach